 3:00PM– Wake up after a long sleep, and trying to gather our thoughts about the previous week of our lives.

 Drew is currently teaching English in Korea, and his contract is up in March.
 He is planning a two-month backpacking trip through India and Nepal before returning back home for the summer.
 Then, he plans on returning to Asia to travel, blog and start his own business.
 Drew blogs about food, culture and nightlife at The Hungry Partier.
-Find him on Google+ and Twitter.
+Find him on Twitter.